Black Swan, Oldstead

 So.
 The Banks family farmed these parts for hundreds of years before deciding to put all their efforts into the handsome old village pub next door.
 That was in 2005.
 They served such progressively superior food that in 2012 they were awarded a Michelin star, and have kept it ever since.

-First there are superior ‘snacks’ in the bar – ever fancied a miniature chicken and smoked garlic dumpling?
+Our visit began with superior ‘snacks’ in the bar – ever fancied a miniature chicken and smoked garlic dumpling?
 You would, especially alongside their newly created house cocktails: kale martini, damson sour, fennel fizz.
 They’ve even put together a soft drinks list to cheer up the gloomiest designated driver.
 I can recommend the ginger and chilli beer.

 Upstairs in the dining room the menu genuinely changes with the season.
 June kicked off with a gorgeous little construction from the garden: baby turnips, miniature carrots, a radish slice or two, some crunch from toasted hazelnuts and topped off with sheep’s milk yoghurt.